adambutler/cv/README.md

 **Senior Ruby & JavaScript Developer**

-During my time with the team at Carescribe, I worked alongside the CTO to help define the company's engineering practices and project planning and tracking tools.
+During my time with the team at Carescribe, I worked alongside the CTO to help define the company's engineering practices, project planning and tracking tools and supported with hiring.
 Furthermore, I worked on and built many parts of the Carescribe platform.
-This included the transcoding service, auto-summarisation AI tooling, infrastructure, a note-taking tool, a partner portal, and mobile/browser/desktop applications.
+This included the transcribing service, auto-summarisation AI tooling, infrastructure, a note-taking tool, a partner portal, and mobile/browser/desktop applications.

 ### TechTalks.io - Founder - May 2020 - Present